Curriculum intent

 Tutorial Programme

-Futures is embedded within the tutorial programme, designed to support students to become an effective and aspirational learner, accessing information about progression and life after sixth form.
-The intent of Futures is to help students develop their employability skills when applying for apprenticeships and employment opportunities.
+Careers Education is embedded within the tutorial programme, designed to support students to become an effective and aspirational learner, accessing information about progression and life after sixth form.
+The intent of our careers education programme is to help students develop their employability skills when applying for higher education, apprenticeships and employment opportunities.
 Any students considering applying to study higher education, receive advice and guidance on the UCAS timeline, personal statements and events such as the UCAS Discovery Exhibition and university outreach activities.

 Curriculum Intent statements are available for individual subjects, L2 transition, Foundation Learning, Tutor Programme and General RE.